simonMakumi/Premier_League_2024/README.md

 ## Overview
 This project provides a data-driven analysis of football team performances over a season.
 The dataset includes details on goals scored, goals conceded, wins, losses, draws, points, goal difference and rank.
-The analysis aims to uncover patterns and insights using the CRISP-DM methodology.
+The analysis aims to uncover patterns and insights.
 Visualizations are created to highlight key insights, which are deployed on social media platforms like Twitter, Facebook and Instagram.

 ## Dataset
 The dataset contains the following columns: